RohanG9929/LoFTR-in-Tensorflow/README.md

 LoFTR: Detector-free local feature matching with transformers

 <a id="2">[[2]](#2)</a>
-Zhengqi Li and Noah Snavely (2018)
+Zhengqi Li and Noah Snavely (2018).
 MegaDepth: Learning Single-View Depth Prediction from Internet Photos

 <a id="3">[[3]](#3)</a>
-Dai, Angela and Chang, Angel X. and Savva, Manolis and Halber, Maciej and Funkhouser, Thomas and Nie{\ss}ner, Matthias (2017).
+Dai, Angela and Chang, Angel X. and Savva, Manolis and Halber, Maciej and Funkhouser, Thomas and Nießner, Matthias (2017).
 ScanNet: Richly-annotated 3D Reconstructions of Indoor Scenes

 <a id="4">[[4]](#4)</a>